 Curry brought together a coalition that the city hasn’t seen since consolidation, with unions and union bosses; African-American pastors and community leaders; and other unlikely supporters, including every Democrat on the city council, lining up behind the mayor.

-Notable Democrats, such as Councilmen Tommy Hazouri and John Crescimbeni, former councilwoman Denise Lee, and former Jacksonville sheriff Nat Glover, helped to make the case for the passage of the referendum.
+Notable Democrats, such as Councilmen Tommy Hazouri and John Crescimbeni, former Councilwoman Denise Lee, and former Jacksonville Sheriff Nat Glover, helped to make a case for the passage of the referendum.

 Also in play was a deep-dive data operation, with specific appeals made to medium-propensity voters, to female homeowners between the ages of 35 and 46, and to other blocs of voters, where support could be firmed up and maximized.

-And in terms of targeting constituencies, they were hopelessly outmatched.
+And regarding targeting constituencies, they were hopelessly outmatched.

 Former GOP councilmen Bill Bishop and Stephen Joost opposed the referendum, as did State Sen. Audrey Gibson and State Rep. Mia Jones.

-Effectively, there was no attempt to build a meaningful coalition against the referendum, and scant resources for the kind of ad buys necessary to counter a $2.1 million marketing budget for the referendum.
+Effectively, there was no attempt to build a meaningful coalition against the referendum, and limited resources for the kind of ad buys necessary to counter a $2.1 million marketing budget for the referendum.

 Local GOP legend Mike Hightower extolled the mayor at great length, calling him “extraordinary, daring, and courageous.”

-“He put [it] on the table,” Hightower.
-“He was willing to put everything on table.”
+“He put on the table,” he said.
+“He was willing to put everything on the table.”

 “Look at the people in the room.
 We can leverage consolidation,” Hightower added.

-Nat Glover, a Democratic co-chair of the campaign, lauded the mayor for his “faith and courage” to “step out and take this on early” in his first term.
+Nat Glover, a Democratic campaign co-chair, lauded the mayor for his “faith and courage” to “step out and take this on early” in his first term.

 Curry, for his part, said he had “complete and total faith in the people of Jacksonville” and “knew they’d do the right thing.”

-He lauded Tommy Hazouri, a former mayor and critic turned ally in this effort, and then discussed his administration’s “plan to move this forward against all odds.”
+He lauded Tommy Hazouri, the former mayor and critic turned ally in this effort.
+Curry then discussed his administration’s “plan to move this forward against all odds.”

-“Campaigns are tough,” Curry said, “you’ve got to execute and win.”
+“Campaigns are tough,” he said, “you’ve got to execute and win.”

-Curry lauded Tim Baker and Brian Hughes for leading him to this victory.
+Curry praised Tim Baker and Brian Hughes for leading him to this victory.

-“This is a historic day for our city,” Curry said, as the champagne flutes were passed around.
+“This is a historic day for our city,” Curry said, as Champagne flutes were passed around.

 Collective bargaining looms with the unions.
-But the political victory — almost 10 points over the Better Jacksonville Plan — is a stunning, audacious moment.
+But a political victory — almost 10 points over the Better Jacksonville Plan — is a stunning, audacious moment.